Danger Level: 4/5

 Mus musculus

-House mice are small rodents with dusty gray to light brown fur, large ears relative to body size, and long scaly tails nearly equal to body length.
+House mice are small rodents with dusty gray to light brown fur, oversized ears for their body, and long scaly tails about as long as their bodies.
 Adults weigh 1/2 to 1 ounce.
-Their droppings are ro...
+Their droppings are rod...

 Quick Facts